 A child who can’t control his or her behavior is in a brain state that is driven subconsciously.
 The behavior is not willful or intentional, but reactive and instinctive.
 These “fight-or-flight” responses stem from a brain-body connection that doesn’t support control over one’s emotions and behaviors.
 Through the nervous system, the child is begging to be witnessed as vulnerable and frightened.

 Nadia has been labeled with ADHD and global developmental delays and is being evaluated for autism, her mother told Time magazine.
 Regardless of labels, though, when any child experiences a fight-or-flight response, what she needs is compassion and understanding.
 She needs adults to calm and soothe her, to connect with her, one person to another.
 Too often, the response is the opposite: the adults in a child’s life seclude or restrain the child.
 Again, it’s vital to note that this happens to children of color far more often than their white peers.

 In extreme cases, such as Nadia’s, we separate the child from her primary caregiver, her mother, at just the moment when she needs more connection, more engagement, and more support.
 That couldn’t be more harmful.

 A child like Nadia has no idea that her instinctive feeling of threat is causing her to exhibit troubling behaviors.
 She only knows that she wants to feel safe.

-Teachers, administrators, counselors, and all adults who work with children need to keep this in mind, recognizing that behaviors we see at threatening or aggressive might very well be the child’s way of adapting psychologically—in short, an effort to feel safer.
+Teachers, administrators, police officers, counselors, and all adults who work with or interact with children need to keep this in mind, recognizing that behaviors we see at threatening or aggressive might very well be the child’s way of adapting psychologically—in short, an effort to feel safer.

 Until we update our practices to incorporate this basic understanding, more children like Nadia will end up in police cars, wondering what kind of field trip they’re being taken on.